-(4) Regulations may except a prescribed vehicle from the application of subsection (1) when it is being driven by a person with a physical disability.

-[Section 49 amended by No. 48 of 1976 s.
-3; No. 105 of 1981 s.
-19; No. 11 of 1988 s.
-8, 20 and 24; No. 78 of 1995 s.
-147; No. 76 of 1996 s.
-20(1); No. 50 of 1997 s.
-13; No. 24 of 2000 s.
-39(3); No. 39 of 2000 s.
-28; No. 51 of 2000 s.
-14; No. 28 of 2001 s.
-19, 23(1) and (2); No. 55 of 2004 s.
-1064.]
+(9) When subsection (3)(d) refers to a person who is no longer authorised to drive because of penalty enforcement laws, it means that the person —

+(a) has been disqualified from holding or obtaining a driver’s licence under section 19 or 43 of the Fines, Penalties and Infringement Notices Enforcement Act 1994; or

+(b) is the subject of any disqualification or suspension under a law of another jurisdiction that is prescribed to be a corresponding law for the purposes of this subsection.

+[Section 49 inserted by No. 54 of 2006 s.
+7.]

 49A.
-Cautioning drivers who drive when driver’s licence is suspended for non-payment of fine, etc.

-(1) In this section —

-“suspended driver” means a person who has been disqualified from holding or obtaining a driver’s licence under a licence suspension order made under section 19 or 43 of the Fines, Penalties and Infringement Notices Enforcement Act 1994.
+Offence when authorisation to drive lost because of penalty enforcement laws

-(2) If a police officer could charge a person who is a suspended driver with an offence under section 49(1) committed in the circumstances referred to in section 49(2)(a)(iv) and suspects on reasonable grounds —
+(1) This section applies if a police officer finds a person (the “driver”) committing an offence under section 49(1)(a) in the circumstances referred to in section 49(3)(d).

-(a) that the person does not know that he or she is a suspended driver; and
+(2) If this section applies and the police officer suspects on reasonable grounds that, at the time of committing the offence, the driver —

+(a) did not know of the circumstances referred to in section 49(3)(d); and

-(b) that the person has not been cautioned previously under this section since the making of the relevant licence suspension order,
+(b) had not been cautioned previously under this section since those circumstances came about,

-the police officer —

-(c) may decline to charge the person with an offence under section 49(1); and

-(d) may instead issue a caution to the person.
+the police officer may decline to charge the driver with an offence under section 49(1)(a) and may instead issue a caution to the driver.

 (3) The caution must be in a prescribed form.

+(4) If this section applies and it appears to the police officer that it would be impracticable, or may jeopardise the safety of any person, for the driver to immediately cease driving —

+(a) if the police officer issues a caution, the caution must include a necessity permit; and

+(b) in any other case, the police officer may grant the driver a necessity permit.

+(5) In subsection (4) —

-(4) If it is impracticable for the suspended driver to cease driving at the time the caution is issued, the caution must include a permit for the suspended driver to drive by the shortest practicable route from the place where the caution is issued to a place specified in the permit.
+“necessity permit” means a permit for the driver to drive by the shortest practicable route to a place specified in the permit.

-(5) It is a defence to a charge under section 49(1) to prove that the accused was driving in accordance with a permit included in a caution issued under this section.

-[Section 49A inserted by No. 51 of 2000 s.
-15; amended by No. 84 of 2004 s.
-82.]
+[Section 49A inserted by No. 54 of 2006 s.
+8.]

 50. Unauthorised driving by learner drivers

-The holder of a permit granted under section 48C(1) shall not drive a motor vehicle except in conformity with any conditions endorsed on the permit under section 48C(2) and unless accompanied by a driving instructor with whom the holder is authorised to drive pursuant to section 48C(1) seated beside the holder or, in the case of a permit to drive a motor cycle, riding in a side car attached, or on a pillion seat fitted, to the motor cycle or riding on an accompanying motor cycle.
+The holder of a learner’s permit shall not drive a motor vehicle except in conformity with any conditions to which the permit is subject and unless accompanied by a driving instructor under whose instruction the permit authorises the holder to drive seated beside the holder or, in the case of a permit to drive a motor cycle, riding in a side car attached, or on a pillion seat fitted, to the motor cycle or riding on an accompanying motor cycle.

 Penalty: 6 PU.

 [Section 50 inserted by No. 76 of 1996 s.
 12; amended by No. 50 of 1997 s.
 13; No. 28 of 2001 s.
-23(2).]
+23(2); No. 54 of 2006 s.
+9; No. 39 of 2007 s.
+25.]

 50A.
-Unauthorised driving by drivers from outside the State
+Authorisation other than Australian driver licence

-(1) A person referred to in section 48D(1) or 48E(1) shall —
+(1) A person whose authority to drive depends on a licence or authorisation granted under the law of an external licensing authority is required —

-(a) while driving a motor vehicle upon any road pursuant to the authority conferred by section 48D(1) or 48E(1), carry the licence, equivalent of a licence, or permit, as the case may be; and
+(a) while driving a motor vehicle on a road, to carry —

+(i) the official document that is evidence of that licence or authorisation; and

+(ii) if the official document is not in the English language, a translation of it into the English language verified by a person or body approved by the Director General;

+and

-(b) produce the licence, equivalent of a licence, or permit, as the case may be, for inspection at the request of any member of the Police Force.
+(b) to produce that document for inspection at the request of any member of the Police Force.